-4. The fact that Shakespeare did not list any books or personal papers in his last will and testament is cited as evidence that he owned no books or manuscripts and therefore he had never read or written any.
+Point 4 — The fact that Shakespeare did not list any books or personal papers in his last will and testament is cited as evidence that he owned no books or manuscripts and therefore he had never read or written any.
 That there were no books or papers mentioned in Shakespeare’s will is not peculiar.
 As Shapiro points out, the wills of other contemporary authors also lacked lists of books.
 If Shakespeare did have books to leave, they could have been included in the ‘household stuffe’ he left to his daughter Susanna and her husband John Hall and may have been listed in the inventory that Hall took to London when proving the will and which has since been lost.

 As for personal papers such as letters and diaries, their survival would have been precarious and dependent on their being deliberately preserved down the generations.
 However, as we shall see later, Stratford-upon-Avon came under strong Puritan influence and in such an environment, Shakespeare’s family would have had every incentive to destroy any incriminating personal papers he might have left.

-The Name on the Title Page
+The Name on The Title Page

 However, such a line of reasoning ignores the conditions for play writing and publishing during Shakespeare’s lifetime.
 There were very practical reasons why Shakespeare did not publish his plays himself or have any recourse when others did so.